 Start new plants off right!

-Deeper, less frequent watering will grow plants with healthier and more extensive roots, that stand up better to drought stress.
-Smart watering will make a big difference in the long-term health of new plants!
+Deeper, infrequent watering helps plants grow healthy extensive roots, that stand up better to drought stress.
+Smart watering makes a big difference in the health of new plants!

 Spring through fall, when weather is dry.

 - When planting: Water plants as soon as you get them in the ground.
 Allow the water to soak in, then water again until the soil is thoroughly moistened.

 - Week one: Water plants daily or every other day.
 Recently planted roots will absorb moisture from a small area until they begin to grow.

 - Week two onward: Unless the weather is extremely hot and dry, you may be able to decrease watering frequency to two or three times per week until the fall rains begin.